curl/curl/docs/INSTALL.md

 When using static dependencies, the build scripts will mostly assume that you, the user, will provide all the necessary additional dependency libraries as additional arguments in the build.
-With configure, by setting LIBS/LDFLAGS on the command line.
+With configure, by setting `LIBS` or `LDFLAGS` on the command line.

 Building statically is not for the faint of heart.